 As mentioned above, migrating from SharePoint 2019 to SharePoint Online can be challenging.
 If you don’t have the resources or expertise to do it yourself, consider outsourcing the task to a professional service provider.

-At NGenious Solutions, we offer reliable and cost-effective SharePoint migration services that can help you upgrade to the newer versions seamlessly.
+At NGenious Solutions, we offer reliable and cost-effective Microsoft SharePoint consulting services that can help you upgrade to the newer versions seamlessly.
 Contact us today to learn more about how we can help you with your SharePoint migration needs as well as our IT consulting services.